 The vetting process is one of the factors to take into account when an individual is being considered for a role in Belong To.
-Where there are no disclosures of a criminal record or specified information, Belong To will proceed with the recruitment process as prescribed by our relevant policies.
+Where there are no disclosures of a criminal record or specified information, Belong To will

 In all matters relating to a vetting disclosure being received from the National Vetting Bureau, or self-disclosure by an individual, the decision to issue an offer of employment/volunteer position or the continuation of their position, is a matter for Belong To.